 Resources for a Creative Habit

+My progress has been incremental, but I am dedicated.
 And I have also started new life habits (with exercise and meditation), and one new creative habit.
 I am journaling almost daily, much to my own surprise.
 I think building a creative habit might be a lifelong pursuit.
 While difficult, this journey is proving to be most rewarding.

 -Liz